evolv-ai/env-integrations/metrics/README.md

 Inheritance is the idea of passing down common information (defined as attributes) to decendents of the current metric.
 The decendents can override the inerited attributes (and this is needed if you want to use Conditions).
 The mechanism of a metric passing inherited values is through the use of the `apply` attribute.
 When `apply` is present, the current metric is classified as an Abstract Metric.

 ### Conditions
 If a metric and all of its decendents should only be applied when a condition is met, you can use the `when` attribute.
-This allows you to specify a regex that will need to match the parent metric before the current metric and it's decendents are applied.
+If the value is a `string`, it will be treated as a regex that will need to match the parent metric before the current metric and it's decendents are applied.
+If the value is an `object`, it must contain an `operator` and a `value` that will be used to validate that the parent metric satisfies before the current metric and its scendents are applied.
+The options for `operator` current are for numeric and can be one of `"<"`, `">"`, `"<="`, or `">="`.

 ## The config organization
 The intent of the configuration json is to capture all metrics that will be captured as audience values or events.
 Each of these is referenced as a metric.